| Durham Concerto

 had appeared earlier and the conductor leaping about furiously as everyone

+comes together in powerful unison as night finally returns.
 The whole audience were quickly on their feet clapping furiously at the end.
 I

 wonder how many of the invited guests in particular came with slightly